TAB9/Masterarbeit-Tamara-Becker/README.md

 # Masterarbeit-Tamara-Becker

 For DNA Extraction Experiment and Brownie Baking Experiment the .mkv files are not included.
-Datasets have to added in the provided folders.
+Datasets have to be added in the provided folders.

 # Additional software modules in use: